 Something interesting has been happening in the market research world in the last few years.
-More and more we are seeing a transition in the mindset of market research leaders.
+More and more, we are seeing a transition in the mindset of market research leaders.

-Whereas in the past, much like our ancestors with their geocentric worldview, market research departments have tended to place themselves at the center of their universe, with sales, marketing, business drivers, and business development revolving around the research objective.
+In the past, much like our ancestors with their geocentric worldview, market research departments have tended to place themselves at the center of their universe, with sales, marketing, business drivers, and business development revolving around the research objective.

 Lately, however, we’ve noticed market researchers placing their company’s strategy and sustainability as the center of the universe.